RTcmix/rtcmix.github.io/tutorials/osc.md

 RTcmix automatically handles several messages tagged with system-specific paths.
 No other OSC server would be expected to understand these, and the paths are constructed accordingly:

 - **/RTcmix/ScoreCommands**
 This is used to send a Minc score.
-It uses a single "s" to indicate that a string follows.
+It uses a single "s" to indicate that a string containing the score follows.
 This is very powerful and is used to send portions of or entire Minc scores to RTcmix, which is functionally identical to running "CMIX -f myMincScore.txt" from the command line in non-OSC mode.
+- **/RTcmix/ScoreFile**
+This is used to load a Minc score by passing the path to the file.
+It also uses a single "s" to indicate that the path string follows.
+The path must be either absolute or relative to where **CMIX** was launched.
+This command is very useful if your score is large, because the OSC system has size limits for transmission of data.
 * **/RTcmix/quit**
 This is used to shut down the server entirely.
 It will cause the **CMIX** executable to exit.
 It takes no additional arguments.
 Use this only for emergency situations!
 * **/RTcmix/stop**